Email FacebookTwitterMenu burgerClose thin

 Bottom Line

 An irrevocable trust can help you avoid having to use your own assets to pay for nursing home care by making you eligible for Medicaid.
 Medicaid can pay some or all of your costs, but only if you meet strict financial guidelines for income and assets.
-Transferring assets into an irrevocable trust, called a Medicaid trust, can help even people with significant assets meet these guidelines, But once assets are transferred to an irrevocable trust, they can’t be retrieved from the trust.
+Transferring assets into an irrevocable trust, sometimes called a Medicaid trust, can help even people with significant assets meet these guidelines.
+But once assets are transferred to an irrevocable trust, they generally cannot be taken back.

 Tips for Long-Term Care Planning